collegephysicsonline/Tutorial/Macbook-Python/HelloWorld/hello.md

 # Explanation of hello.py Code

+Before diving into more advanced concepts of the Python programming language, let's first ensure that Python is installed correctly and that we can work with Visual Studio Code (VS Code).
+To do this, we'll start with a simple and well-known program called "Hello, World!".
+This basic script will help you take your first step in this Python learning journey.

-This is a simple Python script that prints "Hello, World!" to the console.
+This is a simple Python script that prints "Hello, World!" to the console.ß

 ```python
 # The print() function is a built-in function in Python that outputs text to the console.